-Physical therapy is an essential tool for overcoming back and neck pain – both before and after a spinal procedure.
+Physical therapy is an essential tool for overcoming neck and back pain – both before and after a spine procedure.
 The basic goal of physical therapy is for the individual to regain comfortable function and mobility in the injured part of the body.
-The specific techniques used by physical therapists vary widely because some patients require therapy to regain strength after an operation, while other individuals use physical therapy as a preventative measure to avoid surgery altogether.
+The specific techniques used by physical therapists vary widely because some patients require therapy to regain strength after an operation, while other individuals use physical therapy for pain control or increased flexibility.

 Physical Therapy as Rehabilitation